eponra/flatpack/BOM.md

 - M3 Screws: As a Set, 6,98€ (https://de.aliexpress.com/item/4000062956240.html, 280pcs in the set, only M3)

 ##### All In thats 335,14€.
 All that is without postage or customs, so this price could still fluctuate a tad.

+Also, you could maybe save a few bucks left and right.
+It doesnt have to be gdstime fans for example, and a 120W PSU will also do the job.
+With that out of the way, happy sourcing and building!